CoinFabrik/orchestrated-deployments/dockers/jenkins_task/README.md

 ### Setup

 Sets up the virtual environment, and compiles the contracts.
-It should be ran once to setup the deployment environment upon jenkins.
+**It should be ran once to setup the deployment environment upon jenkins.**
+You must scope your credentials in this task.
+To do that:
+- Press the checkbox: "Use secret text(s) or file(s)"
+- Bind both your decryption password and your standard keyfile with the names KEYFILE and DECRYPTPASS respectively.

 ### Upgrade